GlintPay/glint-cloud-config-server/docs/README.md

   [... json ...]
 ```

 This can be combined with flattening.
-If flattening is disabled, a single hierarchical structure is resturned.
+If flattening is disabled, a single hierarchical structure is returned.

 ----